 While Reynolds’ lived in Dexter, the town’s population was between 607 (1890 Census) and 795 (1900, which was Dexter’s heyday).

-In 1922, he was assigned vice-consul to Halifax, Nova Scotia for two years, then as vice-consul and later consul in Stuttgart, Germany.
-While at the consulates he specialized in trade promotion.
+In 1922, he was assigned vice-consul to Halifax, Nova Scotia for two years, then vice-consul and later consul in Stuttgart, Germany, specializing in trade promotion.

 Moving to Washington, DC, he joined the US Information Agency as director of the Office of Private Cooperation.
 There he worked with the Eisenhower administration to launch the People-to-People program which was designed to promote international understanding.
 He worked in this capacity until 1961, when he finally did in fact retire.
 Conger Reynolds died in 1971.